victorfrancacg/victorfrancacg/README.md

-## Estudante de Ciência da Computação no quarto período.
-Principal interesse em Inteligência Artificial.
+## Estudante de Ciência da Computação

 <!--
 **victorfrancacg/victorfrancacg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.